PitPik/circularjs/documentation/API.md

 #### `cr-view`

 This is kind of a left over from a previous version of **CircularJS**.
 You can add this attribute to any HTMLElement and then find it in your component using `circular.getView(value, element)`.
-You culd probably do the same using `Toolbox.$(selector)` but after findin the element with `getView()`, the attribute will be removed (if not in debug mode).
+You could probably do the same using `Toolbox.$(selector)` but after finding the element with `getView()`, the attribute will be removed (if not in debug mode).

 #### `cr-input`